-Case C. This was not assigned, but we note that this space is connected and each of the (infinitely many) closed segments given in the definition is a separate path component.
+Case C. This was not assigned, but we shall include the solution as an example of an argument which is more challenging and should be understood passively.
+Before proceeding to the solution, we shall give away the answer: The space C is connected and each of the (infinitely many) closed segments given in the definition is a separate path component.